-- Vol. 5 had four tracks that were just topical conversations between Roy and Phil Stone set to fiddle music (five on the former, four on the latter.)
+- Vol. 4 and Vol. 5 had tracks that were just topical conversations between Roy and Phil Stone set to fiddle music (five on the former, four on the latter.)

-- Vol. 6 ended with a musical track, with one of Roy's phone calls interspersed with a song by Charlie Daniels (produced by Scott Rouse, who did similar "remixes" with standup material by Jeff Foxworthy and Bill Engvall).
+- Vol. 6 ended with a musical track, consisting of a phone call interspersed with backing music and a chorus sung by Charlie Daniels (produced by Scott Rouse, who did similar "remixes" with standup material by Jeff Foxworthy and Bill Engvall).
 This was also made into a music video.

 - Vol. 7 ended with a skit where Roy competed on Who Wants to Be a Millionaire?, with a friend of theirs taking the role of Regis Philbin.
 He uses all three of his Lifelines and still gets the $100 question wrong before beating up Regis.